nijoe1/fil-docs-local/smart-contracts/developing-contracts/call-built-in-actors.md

 # Call built-in actors

+{% hint style="info" %}
-> **Note:** For conceptual information on built-in actors, including their purposes, how they work and available types, see the [conceptual guide](../../reference/built-in-actors/)
+For conceptual information on built-in actors, including their purposes, how they work and available types, see the [conceptual guide](../../reference/built-in-actors/)
+{% endhint %}

 Built-in actors can be invoked using the Protocol _JSON-RPC_ API or the Zondax _filecoin.sol_ API.